Use case #0004

 All identity fields extracted and normalised

-Aadhaar number, PAN, date of birth, name, and address extracted from application form.
+SSN, government ID number, date of birth, name, and address extracted from application form.
 Name normalised: case-standardised, common abbreviation expansion (Sh. → Shri, etc.), script-to-script matching for names entered in mixed scripts.
 Verification requests queued for simultaneous API dispatch.

 Step 2